 - Student Edition and a comprehensive Teacher’s Edition are available in print and digital formats.

 - Active Physics Plus extends learning for students who need and want more mathematics, depth, concepts, or explorations.

 - Active Physics Learning Community provides teachers with resources to prepare lessons as well as share and compare with other teachers in an online community.

 - Online resources include daily lesson plans, pre-quizzes, student misconceptions, differentiation strategies, as well as videos that highlight the crucial physics for each section, and videos that familiarize teachers with lab equipment and setup.

-- Professional Development to ensure teachers are prepared for implementation
+- Professional Learning to ensure teachers are prepared for successful implementation.